12 health risks of chronic heavy drinking

 Heavy drinking, especially binge drinking, makes platelets more likely to clump together into blood clots, which can lead to heart attack or stroke.
 In 2005, Harvard researchers in the US found that binge drinking doubled the risk of death among people who initially survived a heart attack.

-Heavy drinking can also cause cardiomyopathy, a potentially fatal condition in which the heart muscle weakens and eventually fails, as well as the heart rhythm abnormality atrial fibrillation, in which the heart's upper chambers (atria) twitch chaotically rather than contract rhythmically, which can cause blood clots that may trigger a stroke.
+Heavy drinking can also cause cardiomyopathy - a potentially fatal condition in which the heart muscle weakens and eventually fails - as well as the heart rhythm abnormality atrial fibrillation, in which the heart's upper chambers (atria) twitch chaotically rather than contract rhythmically.
+This can result in blood clots that may trigger a stroke.

-Alcohol is toxic to liver cells, and many heavy drinkers develop cirrhosis, a sometimes lethal condition in which the liver is so heavily scarred that it is unable to function.
+Alcohol is toxic to liver cells, and many heavy drinkers develop cirrhosis - a sometimes fatal condition in which the liver is so heavily scarred that it is unable to function.
 But it's hard to predict which drinkers will develop cirrhosis.
 Some people who drink excessively don’t get cirrhosis, and some who don't drink very much do.
 For reasons as yet unknown women seem to be especially vulnerable.